-Learn more about the production team behind Moyers & Company.
-You can also view a list of full credits as they appear on television.
+Learn more about the production team behind Moyers & Company, a television that aired on PBS from 2012 to 2014.
+You can also view a list of full credits as they appeared on the television show.
+For a listing of BillMoyers.com staff, click here.

 Gail produces interviews and essays for Moyers & Company.
 A former producer for Bill Moyers Journal, her first collaboration with the Moyers team was the documentary series, On Our Own Terms: Moyers on Dying, followed by Earth on Edge and Kids and Chemicals.
 Throughout her career she has produced documentaries, breaking news, and interviews for PBS, ABC, CNN and CNBC.
 Her efforts have earned 4 Emmy nominations, a Peabody Award, and an Edward R. Murrow Award.
 She lightened up temporarily and wrote a kid’s book, A Horse in the House: And Other True Animal Stories From The News, published in 2007.
 Gail was a 2004 John S. Knight Journalism Fellow at Stanford University.
 She earned her masters degree at Columbia University Graduate School of Journalism, and her undergraduate degree at Harvard.
 In her free time she tries to keep her balance – on a sailboat, on a bicycle, and on skis (not at the same time).